Timbers Sign T2 Attacker Kyle Linhares to Short-Term Agreement

 Per MLS rules, a club may sign a player from its affiliate (MLS NEXT Pro) to a maximum of four Short-Term Agreements (up to four-day contracts) each season (maximum of 16 days).
 An individual player may be included on up to four MLS league season match rosters each season.
 However, that player may appear in no more than two MLS league season matches.
 An individual player may appear in any number of non-league games during the terms of his four Short-Term Agreements.

-- FC Cincinnati Visit Philadelphia Union for First Road Trip of 2025 MLS Season - FC Cincinnati

-- FC Cincinnati Add Peter Mangione and Kenji Mboma Dem to Roster on Short-Term Agreement - FC Cincinnati
+- Toronto FC II Add Three Academy Products to Roster - Toronto FC II

+- RSL Open 2025 Home Campaign with Dominant 2-0 Victory Over Seattle - Real Monarchs

+- Colorado Rapids Call up Anderson Rosa on Short-Term Agreement Ahead of Match against FC Dallas - Colorado Rapids 2

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.